tim-honchel/successful-startup/README.md

 I was confused by errors that said @code didn't exist in the current context, but it's because I was using .cshtml pages.
 I used .razor pages instead and the problem went away.

+## Local Deployment
+Follow these instructions to build the solution on your machine:

+1) Clone the git repository
+2) Accept the prompt to trust the ASP.NET Core SSL Certificate
+3) Create appsettings.json files in the Presentation project and API project.
+Add a connection string named "IdentityConnectionString" with the parameters for your local instance of MySqlServer.
+4) In order to verify user emails, set up a Gmail account with an app password, and add connection strings to the appsettings.json files named "GmailAddress" and GmailPassword."
+Alternatively, in DataLayerConfiguration.cs, change options.SignInRequireConfirmedAccount to false.
+5) Run the update-database command in the Package Console Manager.